Last updated - April 18, 2018

 Here you will come across a few shipping scenarios that you need to consider while setting up the business.
 You can apply any of these scenarios according to your sales strategy and business goals.

-A sneak peek into a few best practices that you can consider incorporating in your store.
+A sneak peeks into a few best practices that you can consider incorporating into your store.

 A quick look at the soon-to-be-outdated options on WooCommerce.
 These are aimed to help you if you’re still following the old WooCommerce setup.
 If you have the latest version of WooCommerce, it’s best to give it a miss.